saurabh500/DotNetUtilScripts/README.md

 # Scripts
-Some automation scripts for CoreFx
+Adding some helpful scripts to work with CoreFx